MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 You'll find additional and more detailed information on the [Azure Information Protection technical blog](https://aka.ms/AIPblog).

-## What's new in the documentation
+### What's new in the documentation

-The [Azure Information Protection technical blog](https://aka.ms/AIPblog) also has a summary of documentation changes each month to let you know about information for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
+The [Azure Information Protection technical blog](https://aka.ms/AIPblog) also has a summary of documentation changes each month.
+These changes can include new and updated documentation for new release, changes to support statements, and also corrections and clarifications for existing releases.

 These doc updates posts are titled: "**Azure Information Protection Documentation Update for \<month year>**".